chinese weibo douyinchen

 Weibo is the go-to platform for building reputation, engaging in cultural conversations, and disseminating official information.

-It’s not just about posting; it’s about being part of the conversation.
+It’s about being part of the conversation.

 The user demographic?
 Heavily dominated by Gen Z and younger users.
 They’re all about entertainment, discovering trends, and making impulse purchases.